 Susan has been passionately fighting for clients facing criminal charges since 1994.
-She is a partner at Marrero Bozorgi, PL, a criminal defense firm in Miami, Florida.
+She is a partner at Bozorgi Law PLLC, a criminal defense firm in Miami, Florida.
 Susan started her career as an Assistant Public Defender.
 In that capacity she tried multiple jury trials as lead counsel defending individuals charged with offenses ranging from misdemeanors to First Degree Murder.
-Twelve years ago she joined forces with Yery Marrero to form Marrero Bozorgi, PL, a private law firm dedicated to representing individuals and corporations under investigation or charged with criminal offenses with an emphasis on white collar crimes.
+Twelve years ago she joined forces with Yery Marrero to form Marrero Bozorgi PL (now Bozorgi Law PLLC), a private law firm dedicated to representing individuals and corporations under investigation or charged with criminal offenses with an emphasis on white collar crimes.
 Susan has litigated in both State and Federal Courts throughout the country.
 She has tried well over 75 jury trials and counting.
 Susan is a champion for women in the criminal defense field.
 She created this blog to promote women criminal lawyers, is the co-chair of the Women’s Initiative for NACDL, and is a city leader for the Women’s White Collar Defense Association.
 She is as passionate about making sure that women continue to succeed in this field as she is about fighting for her clients

 This blog was created to consistently shed light on the great work that women criminal defense attorneys have done and continue to do around the country.
 We’re working to create community for women who specialize in criminal defense.
 We want to start building on images and narratives of women in this field so that a lasting picture can be painted.
 Women are taught not to brag and boast but this has the effect of leaving a void in our own story.
 I want to change that.